Star Trek: Elite Force II: Development

 Towards the end of March 2002, rumors were reported that a sequel to Elite Force was in development.
 Activision confirmed these rumors at the beginning of April, officially announcing Star Trek: Elite Force II on April 4, 2002.
 The game was the last Star Trek title to be developed under Activision's supervision, following a dispute with Star Trek licensing holder Viacom, and was produced by Ritual Entertainment.
 Like Elite Force, Elite Force II was developed on the id Tech 3 game engine, one of the last games to do so.
+A port developed by Westlake Interactive and published by Aspyr for Mac OS X was released in November 2003.

 In November 2003 Ritual Entertainment released the source code of their server-side code base for multiplayer gaming under a non-commercial license.

 Reception

 Star Trek: Elite Force II was a commercial failure, and became Activision's final Star Trek title.
 Jon Galloway of Ritual Entertainment later said, "[W]ithin weeks of launch, we had several rounds of layoffs and it was a tragedy."
 Galloway and Activision attributed the game's poor sales to Viacom's handling of the Star Trek license, which they argued had led to "stagnation" by the time of Elite Force II's release.
 Activision subsequently sued Viacom, which responded with a countersuit.
 James Hoyle of Den of Geek later summarized, "The parties settled in secret and the licence passed to other publishers."
 Despite the poor sales, Elite Force II received "generally favorable reviews" according to the review aggregation website Metacritic.

 In 2017, PC Gamer ranked Star Trek : Elite Force II among the best Star Trek games.